-Welcome from our Chair of Governors
+Welcome from our Chairs of Governors

-Teresa Street, Chair of Governors
+Chairs of Governors

 The village school is a vital part of the local community and the Governing Body plays an important role in ensuring the school continues to build on the success that the Headteacher and her staff have worked so hard to achieve.